 - Too much wake time before the nap making your baby overtired.
 You would think being extra tired would lead to an extra long nap, but an overtired baby can have a hard time going to sleep and staying asleep.

 - Not enough wake time before the nap.
 If your baby isn’t awake long enough before the nap, they might be under tired and take a short nap.
-(I know, it’s so confusing trying to figure out if they are overtired or under tired, which is why I created my Baby Schedule Sheat Sheets!
-The Cheat Sheets give you age appropriate wake windows for ages Newborn through years old!
-Check them out here!
+(I know, it’s so confusing trying to figure out if they are overtired or under tired, which is why I created my Baby Sleep Schedule Binder!
+The Baby Sleep Schedule Binder gives you age appropriate wake windows for ages Newborn through 4 years old!
+Check it out here!

 - Growth Spurt / Hunger: Your baby could be going through a growth spurt.
 Babies will wake up out of hunger and need a feed if this is the case.

 How Long Does the 45 Minute Intruder Last?

 Every baby is different, but most babies outgrow the 45 minute intruder around 6 to 7 months.
 Wake times for 6 months old typically extend, and by this time they are able to connect their sleep cycle better and fall back asleep.

 How to Beat the 45 Minute Intruder